perpetualintelligence/terminal/src/OneImlx.Terminal/README.md

 For non-educational, commercial, or production use, a commercial license is required.

 ## Documentation
-For more information explore our [terminal framework documentation](https://docs.perpetualintelligence.com/articles/terminal/intro.html).
+For more information explore our [framework documentation](https://docs.perpetualintelligence.com/articles/terminal/intro.html).

 ## Feedback
 Your feedback helps shape `OneImlx.Terminal`.
 For suggestions, issues, or queries, please visit our [GitHub Issues](https://github.com/PerpetualIntelligence/terminal/issues).